swisalps/Issues/Team Policy.md

 7. Divide project work fairly and appropriately.
 We should do our best to each put an equal amount of effort into this project.

 8. Team members will update project Kanban board prior to team meetings, more frequently if particularly active.
+9. Go above and beyond minimum expectations if at all possible.